Pelvic inflammatory disease (PID)

 • Infertility

-You should seek urgent advice if you experience:
+You should seek urgent advice if you have:

 • Persistent or worsening pelvic pain